 I first heard about the prodigious youngster from Philadelphia in 1994, as word began to spread about former 76er Jellybean Bryant’s son.
 I then met 17-year-old Kobe at the 1996 NBA Draft at Continental Airlines Arena in New Jersey, when he became the first guard to go straight from high school to the NBA.
 Bryant was polished and polite, a smile cemented on his boyish face.

-I was there in 1998 when he played in his first NBA All-Star Game at Madison Square Garden, his infectious exuberance and unyielding confidence characteristics that stood out among some of the world’s greatest athletes.
-He knew he belonged with Micheal Jordan, Karl Malone, Shaquille O’ Neal, David Robinson, Tim Duncan and other future Hall of Famers playing in the game, and impressively comported himself accordingly.
+I was there in 1998 when he played in his first NBA All-Star Game at Madison Square Garden, his infectious exuberance and unyielding confidence were characteristics that stood out among some of the world’s greatest athletes.
+He knew he belonged with Michael Jordan, Karl Malone, Shaquille O’ Neal, David Robinson, Tim Duncan and other future Hall of Famers playing in the game, and impressively comported himself accordingly.

-I was in the building almost 11 years ago to this day, on February 2, 2009, when Bryant dropped 61 on the Knicks at Madison Square, at the time a record for the famed arena.
+I was in the building almost 11 years ago to the day, on February 2, 2009, when Bryant dropped 61 on the Knicks at Madison Square, at the time a record for the famed arena.
 I am privileged, make that blessed, to have witnessed other memorable Bryant achievements in person.
 I vividly recall the conversations I used to have with Jerry Powell, a Brooklyn native, longtime NBA scout and close friend of Joe Bryant, who knew Kobe since childhood.

 Early in Kobe’s career, Powell once said to me—before Bryant met and married Vanessa—that “basketball is Kobe’s wife, girlfriend and mistress.
 He loves basketball.
 The cat works harder than anyone.
 All he wants to do is play basketball.
 Some guys say they want to be great.
 But only a handful of guys truly love the game.
 Kobe is obsessed with the game!”
 Powell’s words proved to be prescient.